t33moe/saveables/README.md

 ## Project Purpose

-This code allows you to serialize arbitrary Python objects — such as dictionaries, lists, or custom classes — into structured files and restore them without loss.
+This code allows you to serialize custom nested data structures and restore them without loss.
 It supports the following formats:

 - **XML** (human-readable, text-based)
 - **HDF5** (compact and performant, suited for large datasets)
+- **Sqlite3** (table based database format)

 ---